Once a time

 Who be there?...

-Mother be good, Father be nice, That was their advice.
+Mother be good, said be nice, That was their advice.
 So be nice, Cinderella, Good, Cinderella, Nice good nice-

 Tighter!

-What's the good of good If everyone is And always left behind? mind, Cinderella, Kind Nice good nice good nice-
+What's the of being good If everyone is And you're always behind? mind, Cinderella, Kind Nice good nice good nice-

 (Florinda slaps hard across the face.)